sagemath/sagewiki_to_gh-2022-10-10/days6/talks.md

 1050-1120 Coffee and Tea Break

-1120-1210 Ludovic Perret: Gröbner bases in Crypto : An Overview
+1120-1210 Ludovic Perret: Gröbner bases in Cryptography : An Overview

 1210-1400 Lunch